 - Criminal Bar Association

 - Lincoln’s Inn

-Junior counsel in case at the Central Criminal Court concerning allegations of torture committed by the wife of the former President (Charles Taylor) during the Liberian civil war.
+Junior counsel in a case at the Central Criminal Court concerning allegations of torture committed during the Liberian civil war (2017 – ongoing).

 R. v Lama (Kumar)

 Junior in trial at the Central Criminal Court, in which a Nepalese Colonel was charged with torture on the basis of “universal jurisdiction”.

 Junior counsel before the Court of Appeal, Criminal Division, in this landmark ruling, which delivered guidance on the UN Torture Convention and public international law immunities.

 Prosecutor v Charles Taylor, at the Special Court for Sierra Leone

 Counsel for the Office of the Prosecutor (OTP) during trial and on appeal, in this seminal case against the former head of State of Liberia.